Dear Parents and Friends of Prairie View School,

 Student arrival is designated for 9:00 a.m.
 Notice of any before-school activities will be sent home for your information well in advance of any activity.
 For the safety of our children, please do not have students arrive earlier than 9:00 a.m. as supervision is unavailable.

 Also, messages to students will be delivered at 3:00 p.m.
 NO ANNOUNCEMENTS will be made to classes after that time (except for a serious emergency).
+Students will not be called out of class after this time.
 Please try to make arrangements before school with your child so as not to interrupt the learning process.

 This year MSD has adopted a new policy that prohibits any/all homemade snacks at school.
 Students may bring nutritional, store- bought snacks to school to eat in the classroom at the teachers' discretion.
 No eating is allowed on the school bus or on school grounds.

 All staff and students at Prairie View Elementary School work together to help each other reach their fullest potential.
 Everyone is treated with respect and dignity.
 Any behavior or action that helps someone grow and mature will be encouraged.
 Staff will keep students focused on our school guidelines: